 Portland, Oregon is known for beer, food, makers and nature and one season really shows off this Oregon city’s best of – winter.
 November through to the end of December are great months to visit because the city is packed with Christmas Portland events.
 We (Gemma and Craig) visited Portland during winter and take it from us, the sunrises were still lovely and the crisp air was refreshing!
+Enjoy our guide on things to do in Portland in winter.
 You might also like our three day Portland itinerary which you can read here.

 1. Portland Christmas Ships – Willamette or Columbia Rivers

 The award-winning Christmas Ships Parade sees ships decorated in lights and Christmas twinkle taking to the water for 15 nights in December.
 Sparkling ships can be seen at Willamette and Columbia River, last year there were 59 boats on the water.

 To celebrate people and events close to Portland, there are sponsored nights throughout the 15 days.
 For example, a parade dedicated to fallen firefighters highlights the community Christmas spirit of Portland.
 There are also a couple of ‘meet and greet the skipper’ nights if you want to shake hands with the Santas of the sea!

 Best Place to See the Christmas Boats in Portland?

 The ship path depends on the time of night so it is best to check the Christmas Ship Parade website here before you pick your location.
 There are individual sails and combined fleet nights.

 Some of the locations include I-5 Bridge, Lake Oswego and North Portland Harbour.
 There are restaurants and bars on the route but you need to book seating promptly.